Celestial (comics): Other versions

 The characters also appear in the 1999 alternate universe limited series Earth X, appearing as beings of energy encased in armor composed of vibranium, a metal with properties that prevent their dissipation.
 They reproduce by planting a fragment of their essence in a planet, which matures into a new Celestial over the course of eons.
-As a form of protection of that growing Celestial, its "parents" would manipulate the DNA of a planet's dominant life form to gain super-abilities and unknowingly act as antibodies, protecting the planet until the Celestial is born.
-The cosmic entity Galactus opposes them, devouring planets that incubate Celestial "eggs" to prevent the Celestials from overpopulating the universe.
+In the Ultimate Marvel universe, the Celestials are a race of powerful superhumans led by Shen Xorn.
+In Mutant X, the Celestials were killed in battle with the Goblin Entity, an all-powerful being that consumed entire galaxies and the polar opposite of the Phoenix Force.
+In X-Men '92, the Celestials evolved from mutants.
+What If?: Secret Wars features a version of Doctor Doom with the powers of the Beyonder and the Infinity Gauntlet who had defeated the Celestials.